-Eligible Capital Base
+Eligible C apital Base

-Investment in an individual ADI Investment in a number of AE
+Investment in an individual ADI Investment in a number of ADIs

 S&P Credit Rating Maximum Maximum

-AAA to A- 50% 150%
+AAA to A- 50% N/A

 BBB+ to BBB- 25% 75%

 Unrated 5% 15%

-Deposits with Indue Limited (Indue) are excluded from the calculation relevant to these limits.
-The Credit Union must deposit with Indue a security amount calculated on the basis of previous twelve month's average banking transactions provided by Indue to the Credit Union.
+\ Deposits with Indue Limited (Indue) are excluded from the calculation relevant to these limits.
+Indue provides transaction and settlement services and the Credit Union must deposit with Indue a security amount calculated on the basis of previous twelve month's average banking transactions provided by Indue to the Credit Union.